yumimobi/YumiMediationSDK-Unity/source/document/YumiMediationSDK for Unity(en).md

 - `adFetchTime`

   Fetch ad timeout duration , default 3s.
-  Over the deadline, sdk will return the `HandleSplashAdSuccssToShow` delegate, otherwise will return the `HandleSplashAdSuccssToShow` delegate,and display the splash ad.
+  Over the deadline, sdk will return the `HandleSplashAdFailToShow` delegate, otherwise will return the `HandleSplashAdSuccssToShow` delegate,and display the splash ad.

 - `adOrientation`
   Splash ad orientation. only Admob support this function.